Immigration policy of the Biden administration: Background

-Over 86 million people have immigrated to the U.S. legally since 1783, making immigrants a foundation to U.S. foreign policy.
+Over 86 million people have immigrated to the U.S. legally since 1783.
 Immigration policies have changed from president to president.
 There are significant differences between the immigration policies of the two major political parties, the Democratic Party and Republican Party.

 Immigration to the United States is the international movement of non-U.S. nationals in order to reside permanently in the country.
 Immigration has been a major source of population growth and cultural change throughout much of U.S. history.